Chipdelmal/MoNeT_DA/README.md

 # MoNeT2: Mosquito Networks Taskforce

-Codebase for the [Marshall lab's](https://www.marshalllab.com/) analysis on spatiotemporal analysis of gene drives realistic geographical settings.
+Codebase for the analysis on spatiotemporal analysis of gene drives realistic geographical settings.
+Designed to work in tandem with [MGDrivE](https://marshalllab.github.io/MGDrivE/) to provide the backbone of the data analysis pipelines.

 ![SvR](https://chipdelmal.github.io/MGDrivE_Presentations/MMC2020/img/modelDiagram.png)